espressif/idf-eclipse-plugin/docs/en/marketplaceupdate.rst

 1. Go to ``Window`` > ``Preferences`` > ``Install/Update`` > ``Available Software Sites``.
 2. Click ``Add``.
-3. Enter the `URL <https://dl.espressif.com/dl/idf-eclipse-plugin/updates/latest/>`_ of the new repository: .
+3. Enter the `URL <https://dl.espressif.com/dl/idf-eclipse-plugin/updates/latest/>`_ of the new repository.
 4. Click ``Ok``.

 If you have already installed the IDF Eclipse Plugin using the update site URL, you can upgrade to the latest version with the following steps: